-The code in Example 11.5 restores a encrypted backup in three files.
+The code in Example 11.5 restores a encrypted backup.
 The private key backup_encrypt_1_clientkey.pem and passphrase used for decryption corresponds to the public key backup_encrypt_1_clientcert.pem which was used to make the backup.
 The private key is required in order to be able to restore the encrypted backup.